hashicorp/terraform-getting-started-gcp-cloud-shell/README.md

 ## Use a custom image

-This tutorial works with the image used above.
-However, the version of Terraform included in that image (`v1.0.1`) may not be the latest version.
-You can build and use a Docker image with the latest version.
+This tutorial uses a Docker image.
+The version of Terraform included in that image (`v1.0.1`) may not be the latest version.
+To build and use a Docker image with the latest version see the instructions below.

 ### Build the Docker Image